BenWashburn1457/seatrac_driver/README.md

 ## Using with ROS2

 For applications using ros, the ros2 seatrac node provides a high level interface with the beacon.

+the ros2_seatrac_ws workspace contains 3 packages:
+* seatrac - a package containing a node to communicate with the seatrac modem
+* py_pinger - a package with a node that sends pings using the seatrac node
-It includes two interfaces: ModemSend and ModemRec.
+* seatrac_interfaces - A package with two interfaces: ModemSend and ModemRec.
-ModemSend is used to instruct the beacon to send acoustic messages.
+	* ModemSend is used to instruct the beacon to send acoustic messages.
-ModemRec is used to get information from the beacon.
+	* ModemRec is used to get information from the beacon.

-The ros2 node is designed mainly to send and interpret acoustic transmissions.
+The ros2 seatrac node is designed mainly to send and interpret acoustic transmissions.
 It does not support changing settings, setting beacon id, calibration, or diagnostics.
 These functions can be achieved using the c++ interface.

 #### To run ROS2:

+1. Source your local ros2 distibution `source /opt/ros/<distro>/setup.bash`.
+	The ros disto this workspace was developed on is Humble.
-1. Navigate to `seatrac_driver/tools/ros2_seatrac`
+1. Navigate to `seatrac_driver/tools/ros2_seatrac_ws`
-2. Build the example and source local setup: `colcon build && source ./install/setup.bash`
+2. Build the workspace and source local setup: `colcon build && source ./install/setup.bash`
-3. Run: `ros2 run seatrac modem`
+3. Launch: `ros2 launch launch.py`.
+This launches the seatrac and python pinger nodes, and executes 'ros2 topic echo /modem_rec'.
+To run the seatrac node alone, execute `ros2 run seatrac modem`.

 #### Reading messages from the beacon (ros2)

-In a separate node, simply subscribe to the ModemRec interface.
+Run seatrac modem and subscribe to the ModemRec interface.
 ModemRec has many fields, most of which are only used for certain message types.
 The field msg_id, a uint8 representing the message CID_E, indicates what type of message was sent and hence what other fields are populated by that message.
 While the seatrac ros node publishes a